harveywilliams56/harveywilliams56.github.io/index.markdown

 My hobbies include film-photography, films and photography.
 I'm also a keen 5k runner but incapable of running any other distance.

 I hope to start a mathematics PhD in Autumn 2025.
-If you're a committe member viewing this website, please admit me :)
+If you're a committee member viewing this website, please admit me :)